Blacktip Reef Shark (Carcharhinus melanopterus)

 Blacktip Reef Shark Characteristics

 As its name suggests, the tips of the sharks pectoral fins and dorsal fin are black, with a white underside.
-The Blacktip Reef Sharks skin is brownish in colour on the top half of its body.
+The Blacktip Reef Sharks skin is brownish in color on the top half of its body.
 It has been recorded to measure upto 190 centimetres (6 feet) in length.
 The Blacktip Reef Sharks snout is blunt and rounded.
 Blacktip Reef sharks are not considered a real threat because they are usually quite small.

 Blacktip Reef Shark Diet